-3 The reduction in cases being referred to the court-annexed mediation program since 2014 is principally due to early use of informal settlement conferences for family provision cases involving estates valued at less than \$500,000.
+3 The reduction in cases being referred to the court-annexed mediation program since 2014 is principally due to early use of judicial settlement conferences for family provision cases involving estates valued at less than \$500,000.
 (A more detailed explanation of the impact is given in the 2014 Annual Review).

-4 This refers only to cases that have settled and either agreed upon finalising orders or drafted heads of agreement by the close of the mediation procedure.
-It does not include cases that advise a settlement at any later time (even though the mediation may have contributed significantly to reaching that settlement).
-In 2015, for example, in addition to the 51% of cases that settled at the close of their court-annexed mediation session, a further 26% of cases were negotiating a settlement.
+4 This refers only to cases that have settled and either agreed upon finalising orders, or drafted heads of agreement, by the close of the mediation procedure.
+It does not include cases that advise a settlement at any later time even though the mediation may have contributed significantly to reaching that settlement.
+In 2017, for example, in addition to the 46 per cent of cases that settled at the close of their court-annexed mediation session, a further 26 per cent of cases were negotiating a settlement.
 The registry does not collect settlement data for mediations conducted by private mediators.

 5 This is the waiting time to the first available group of mediation sessions within the court-annexed mediation program, as reported at the start of the new law term (for example, for 2017 it is the position at the start of the 2018 law term).
-The waiting time will be less if an urgent mediation session is ordered by the Court.
+The waiting time will not apply if an urgent mediation session is ordered by the Court.

-6 This covers all occasions when the Court refers a case to mediation, regardless of whether the mediation is to be conducted through the court-annexed mediation program or by a private mediator.
+6 This covers all cases in which, during the year, the Court makes a referral to mediation or otherwise notes it in case-management directions, regardless of whether the mediation is to be conducted through the court-annexed mediation program or by a private mediator.

-The "mediation referral index" is the number of cases referred to mediation during the year, divided by the number of cases lodged (in that year) that are of a type for which mediation is considered to be applicable.
+7 The "mediation referral index" is the number of cases referred to mediation during the year, divided by the number of cases lodged (in that year) that are of a type for which mediation is considered to be applicable.
 For the purpose of calculating the mediation referral index, mediation is considered to be applicable for all civil cases types (including appeal cases), except for proceeds of crime cases, cases that have a high likelihood of proceeding to default judgment or have no defendant element, all cases in the Adoptions List or Protective List, and 90 per cent of cases in the Corporations List.
 While a case may be of a type for which mediation is considered to be applicable, there may be a particular aspect of that case individually that makes it inappropriate for mediation; however, the calculation of the mediation referral index does not exclude any individual cases on that basis.

-8 Reduced usage of court-annexed mediation, as a result of use of early informal settlement conferences (see footnote 3), has some impact on these figures.
+8 Reduced usage of court-annexed mediation, as a result of use of early judicial settlement conferences (see footnote 3), has some impact on these figures.